 Him: If two people come into marriage recognizing that it is not about me but about my spouse’s comfort and about service, this attitude paves a good road for the marital journey.
 At our core, we are basically selfish people – we think about what it is going to be like for me not what I can do for the other person.
 Marriage is service to each other.
+Its a reflection of Gods love for us.
 You minister to your spouse by serving him and looking out for his best interest.

 You cannot live by your feelings in marriage, or in life for that matter.
 Your love for your spouse has to be an act of the will.
-You have to be a wife and husband doing what you have to do with love joyfully without grumbling and complaining even when you don’t feel like it.
+You have to be a wife and husband doing what you have to do with love joyfully without grumbling and complaining.

 Check your expectations.
 Men and women have unrealistic expectations about marriage and often enter into it wearing rose colored glasses.
 Take off the glasses and really look at the reality of your vows.
 What could they really mean?
 Can you handle in sickness and health for richer or poorer till death do you part?
 How does your fiances life evidence commitment and hanging in there when the going gets tough?
 Marriage is daily work and the majority of that work is on you not your spouse.
 We need to daily ask ourselves, How can I change?
 What do I need to do differently?
 How can I become a better spouse?

-Me: How can a single woman prepare for marriage?
-How can we avoid bringing a singular attitude into marriage?
+Me: How can a single person avoid bringing a singular attitude into marriage?

+Educate yourself about marriage.
+Although you haven’t experienced it yet, there is no reason to walk into it blindly.
 Read books about marriage.
-Although you haven’t experienced it yet, there is no reason to walk into it blindly.
 Attend a relationship class, workshop or seminar.
 There is an intensive class and process for obtaining your driver’s license but no such class exists for the most important commitment you will make in life.
-In most states, all you need is $25 to obtain a marriage license, a license that could change the lives of everyone around you for better and in today’s time worst.
-We spend so many years and so much time preparing for careers and so many other things in life while we spend little to no time preparing for marriage.
+In most states, all you need is $25 to obtain a marriage license, a license that could change the lives of everyone around you for better or worse.
+We spend so much time preparing for careers and so many other things in life while we spend little to no time preparing for marriage.